LaunchCodeEducation/data-analysis-curriculum/content/cleaning-pandas/reading/missing-data/_index.md

 weight = 2
 +++

-What is missing data?

-Missing data is when a value for either a row or column is not filled in. pandas has different data types to describe missing data. `None` and `NaN` both represent missing values, however, the two are not actually equivalent and the boolean expression `None == nan` evaluates to `False`.
+Missing data is when a value for either a row or column is not actually there. pandas has different data types for missing data so when you print out a row of a dataframe where data is missing you will see one of these data types. pandas has a number of built-in methods that can handle missing data. `None` and `NaN` both hold missing values, however, the two are not actually equivalent.
+The boolean expression `None == nan` evaluates to `False`.
 This is because `None` is a Python object and `NaN` is a floating point value.
-While pandas has many built-in ways to handle missing data that treat these two data types as interchangeable, when working on your analysis, you may have to code a custom solution.
+If you find yourself needing to code a custom solution to handle an issue related to missing data, you might need to keep this in mind!

 {{% notice blue Note %}}